Real Estate Website Development: Must-Have Features, Costs & Timeframes

 As some site users might like to get email alerts regarding properties in which they have shown an interest.
 It would improve your website UX and even increase your sales in real estate, as UX and conversions are quite dependent on each other.

-They help your users to determine a mortgage's monthly payments, number of payments per year interest rate, etc. You can choose already ready solutions like this one below from Zillow or build your own one.
+They help your users to determine a mortgage's monthly payments, number of payments per year, interest rate, etc. You can choose already ready solutions like this one below from Zillow or build your own one.

-- Live Chat, and Messaging
+Live Chat and Messaging

 A live chat feature will enable website visitors to get real-time answers to their questions from your support team.
 While messaging might be helping in communication with real estate agents or directly house owners.
 You can even integrate chat-bot into your messaging platform to automate customer support services and make them more effective.

 It is a 3D property visualization right on the website.
-Making a 3D photo of the property and implementing embedded player lets the users have a virtual tour by your real estate before deciding to rent or buy it.
+Making a 3D photo of the property and implementing an embedded player lets the users have a virtual tour of your real estate before deciding to rent or buy it.
 It significantly increases the likelihood of the buying or renting of the property as buyers see what they are going to buy right from the website.

 That’s proven by the numbers as most people when looking for a house visit on average between 5 and 7 homes before making a final decision.
-Building virtual Reality or 3D features into your website cuts down the numbers of these wasted visits of property that people are not interested in buying.
+Building virtual Reality or 3D features into your website cuts down the numbers of these wasted visits to property that people are not interested in buying.

 Reviews & Rating Section Features

-- Payment Gateways Integration
+Payment Gateways Integration

-The last tip from our list is integrating the right payment gateway into your realty website.
+One more tip from our list is integrating the right payment gateway into your realty website.
 You can choose from PayPal, Braintree, or Stripe systems.
 But base your decision on the region your platform focuses on and determine the most used payment gateways in that area.